Manage WordPress Admin Plugins report, provides information on the following plugins WP User Avatar, User Role Editor, Admin Menu Editor and more.

 When it comes to managing your WordPress admin panel you need good plugins to do the job.
 I think it is best to always use a plugin instead of hacking WordPress core files.
 Most users are not developers and they solely rely on great plugins to do the job.
 After all WordPress functions very well with plugins.

-The following list of plugins WP User Avatar, User Role Editor, WP Control, Admin Menu Editor, Plugin Organizer, Remove Dashboard Access, Adminimize, WP Total Hacks and Amr Users will carry out all different kinds of admin backend management and more.
+The following list of plugins WP User Avatar, User Role Editor, Admin Menu Editor, Plugin Organizer, Remove Dashboard Access, Adminimize, WP Total Hacks and Amr Users will carry out all different kinds of admin backend management and more.

 Information: Always remember to try and not have too many plugins added to your website or blog.
 The more plugins you add the more request and processing resources it requires to use from your server!!!